 - Set the cache directory

-- Select an online map to use as a fallback map when teh selected online map is not available in the current area
+- Select an online map to use as a fallback map when the selected

 - Stop the use of a net connection - use only the cached values